 Quick Start

-1. Create a Customer
+1. Create a Customer (If you haven't)

 Send a POST request to the Breeze API with the most basic parameters.
 For quick testing, you can use a command-line tool like cURL: